Ranger User Guide

 By default, the pgi compiler environment is set up at login.
 To use a different compiler you must use module commands to first unload the MPI environment (mvapich2), swap the compiler environment, and then reload the MPI environment.
 Execute the module avail to determine the modulefile names for all the available compilers; they have the syntax compiler/version.
 The commands are listed below.
 Place these commands in your .login (C shells) or .profile (Bourne shells) file to automatically set an alternate default compiler in your environment at login.

-module swap pgi intel
+module unload mvapich2 module swap pgi intel module load mvapich2

 The compiler invocation commands for the supported vendor compiler systems are tabulated below.